Employee Vaccine Exemptions

 Short Answer: Maybe.

-Long Answer: Regarding EUA COVID-19 vaccines, workers’ compensation cases have not been tested in courts.
-Workers’ compensation liability will evolve as COVID-19 cases are litigated and as state lawmakers define COVID-19-specific rules in the context of workers’ compensation claims.
+Regarding EUA COVID-19 vaccines, workers’ compensation cases are being tested in litigation, with varying results.
+Workers’ compensation liability will continue to evolve as COVID-19 cases are litigated and as state lawmakers define COVID-19-specific rules in the context of workers’ compensation claims.
+Access to workers’ compensation in these cases is typically dictated by state-specific laws and regulations.

 Aside from workers' compensation, can I get compensation for harm caused by a mandated vaccine?